-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice had identified those older patients at risk of hospital admission and had developed care plans and special notes on their records for out of hours services to avoid unnecessary or inappropriate hospital admissions. - GPs visited housebound patients at home to provide immunisations and vaccinations such as for flu and shingles. - Patients aged over 75 had a named GP.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice had identified those older patients at risk of hospital admission and had developed a care plan template which identified key health problems and their ongoing management and included information, for example, about resuscitation choices.
+Special notes were included on records for out of hours services to avoid unnecessary or inappropriate hospital admissions.